Selling blood tests online for over 15 years.

 Surprisingly, over recent years there is increasing evidence to suggest that insulin also plays a role in the ageing process of the brain.
 An interesting paper published this year found that high levels of insulin circulating in the blood is linked to the progression of neurological disorders such as Alzheimer’s disease.

 Regular exercise, losing excess weight, cutting the carbs and increasing the amount of fibre we eat can all help to lower high insulin levels to minimise the risks of diabetes.

-Vitamin D, commonly referred to as the ‘sunshine vitamin’, is important in maintaining healthy teeth, muscles and bones.
+Vitamin D which is commonly referred to as the ‘sunshine vitamin’, is important in maintaining healthy teeth, muscles and bones.
 When we are exposed to the sun, our body creates vitamin D using nutrients obtained from certain foods including oily fish.
-Whilst vitamin D is present in red meat it is hard to meet your daily requirements, although beef liver and lab have reasonable amounts in them.

 Many of us in the UK are vitamin D deficient - with symptoms including muscle weakness, mood swings and fatigue.
 By implementing a few easy lifestyle changes such as getting out more in the sunshine, increasing the amount of oily fish we eat and taking a vitamin D supplement, we can change our vitamin D levels for the better.